Skip to main content

 Research and Partnership Services Associate

 Heather is responsible for supporting the partnership team and providing quality service to partners.
-She also engages in outreach and events to connect partner employees with NC State resources and amenities.
+She also develops outreach initiatives and events to connect partner employees with NC State resources and amenities.
 Heather earned her bachelor’s and master’s degrees from James Madison University.
 She previously managed member services for NC State Wellness and Recreation.
-Little known fact – Heather is an avid lover of cats, Philadelphia sports and baking.

 Morgan High